care for postpartum mom

 The transition into motherhood places enormous demands on your body, brain, and nervous system.

-Many moms feel pressure to appear grateful, joyful, and capable during this time.
-When the reality of motherhood includes exhaustion, frustration, or emotional distress, it can create a painful sense of isolation.
+San Diego can add its own layer of pressure.
+It's a city of high achievers, a thriving military community, and a culture that prizes looking like you have it together.
+Many moms here feel pressure to appear grateful, joyful, and capable during this time.
+When the reality of motherhood includes exhaustion, frustration, or emotional distress, it can create a painful sense of isolation- even in a city of 1.4 million people.

-Understanding what is happening internally can help you recognize that your emotional responses are not signs you are failing but are natural responses to a profound life transition.
+Understanding what is happening internally can help you recognize that your emotional responses are not signs you are failing, but natural responses to a profound life transition.

 Let’s make space for you in this season of motherhood